Class Action Started Against Canada Cartage and Direct Distribution Centres

 The legal team will work to ensure that the class action is certified (or approved) by the court.
 If this happens, all people who come within the class description will automatically be included in the class, unless he or she opts out.

-The current proposed class is defined to include all individuals who, at any time since March 1, 2006, were employed by Canada Cartage (or other companies controlled by Canada Cartage, such as Direct Distribution Centres) and who were entitled to receive overtime compensation pursuant to the Canada Labour Code and its regulations.
+The class definition certified by the Court includes all individuals who, at any time since March 1, 2006, were employed by Canada Cartage Diversified GP Inc., Canada Cartage System, Limited or Direct General Partner Corporation and who were entitled to receive overtime compensation pursuant to the Canada Labour Code and its regulations.
 The definition of the class may change as we learn more information about the case.
 To register with us to get more information about this lawsuit, click here.

 WHO IS THE REPRESENTATIVE PLAINTIFF?